sofathitesh/doconce/doc/demos/manual/manual.md

-looks like ordinary ASCII text, much like what you would use in an email, but the text can be transformed to numerous other formats, including HTML, Sphinx, LaTeX, PDF, reStructuredText (reST), Markdown, MediaWiki, Google wiki, Creole wiki, Epytext, and also plain text (where non-obvious formatting/tags are removed for clear reading in, e.g., emails).
+looks like ordinary ASCII text, much like what you would use in an email, but the text can be transformed to numerous other formats, including HTML, Sphinx, LaTeX, PDF, reStructuredText (reST), Markdown, MediaWiki, Google wiki, Creole wiki, blogger.com, wordpress.com, Epytext, and also plain (untagged) text for email.
 From reST or Markdown you can go to XML, OpenOffice, MS Word, HTML, LaTeX, PDF, DocBook, GNU Texinfo, and more.

 Doconce supports a working strategy of never duplicating information.